scuzzydude/asimov/asimov.md

 I do not have much capital I can invest in this venture, but I have something greater that I can stake.
 It's greater than any property value that Elon Musk or Bill Gates can contribute.
 I'm not the first.
 Thomas Jefferson changed the world with it.
 Jay-Z build an empire with it.

 The pen is mightier than the sword.
 The pen is mightier than any property wealth.
-I'm going to write about my heroes, and invite all who share my passions to write with me.
-What we choose to remember, that's how we measure our heroes.
-And thus while billionaires just have property wealth, I have all the value of history behind me.
+I'm going to write about my heroes and invite all who share my passions to share their memories in the format of their choosing.
+What we choose to remember, is how we measure our heroes.
+Billionaires just have property wealth, I have all the value of history behind me.

-I'll start writing these Scoot as soon as I publish this volume and wait for the system to go live.
+I'll start writing content for these Scoot as soon as I publish this volume.
 Here's a teaser:

 *Rockets gonna win a championship!*